apache/mxnet/docs/tutorials/gluon/gluon.md

 import numpy as np
 import mxnet as mx
 import mxnet.ndarray as F
-import mxnet.foo as foo
+import mxnet.gluon as gluon
-from mxnet.foo import nn
+from mxnet.gluon import nn
 from mxnet import autograd
 ```

 Neural networks (and other machine learning models) can be defined and trained
-with `foo.nn` and `foo.rnn` package.
+with `gluon.nn` and `gluon.rnn` package.
 A typical training script has the following
 steps:

 - Define network